murphyka/murphyka.github.io/_pages/about.md

 Hello and welcome!

-**We are a research group focused on designing information processing systems around lossy compression.**
+**We are a research group that designs and studies information processing systems using tools from information theory.**
-We study the fundamentals of representation learning and information theory, and build algorithms that distill high-dimensional data into reduced descriptions.
+We study representation learning in deep neural networks, and build algorithms that distill high-dimensional data into reduced descriptions for the express purpose of interpretability.

 **If you're curious about how to design and understand AI systems, consider joining!**
 [Please reach out](mailto:kieran.murphy@njit.edu).